tobias-vogel/feedle/readme and install.txt

 #curl https://npmjs.org/install.sh | sudo sh   # install npm, however for me, that was not necessary, it is already included

-However, this command did not work, download install.sh with the following command:
+However, also this command did not work, download install.sh with the following command:

 cd ..
 wget --no-check-certificate https://npmjs.org/install.sh